install-it/it-claws/README.md

 To use a custom configuration file, specify it with the `-c` or `--claw-config` option.

-The module [`src/url.py`](https://github.com/install-it/it-claws/blob/main/src/url.py) provides helper methods to extract download URLs from well-known hardware manufacturers and vendors.
-You can leverage these utilities when drafting your own scraping configuration.
+The module [`src/url.py`](https://github.com/install-it/it-claws/blob/main/src/url.py) provides helper methods to extract download URLs from various websites.
+You can leverage those when drafting your own scraping configuration.

+it-claw accepts Python pickle files, Python source files, and JSON files.
+Details are as follow.

 #### Python Pickle File